Chapter 17:

 Jan chuckled.
 "So you are."

 Her expression eased and eyes moved to Kairo, still sleeping in the bed.
-It was the first time she realized his youthful and angelic face.
+It was the first time she appreciated his youthful and angelic face.
 Even his floppy fine brown hair didn't detract from his attractiveness.
 If anything, it made his countenance more appealing.

 "Oh!
 What?"
 She slapped her hands to her cheeks with a fluster, making her ears twitch.